DennisD2/tomorrow/src/morrow/sa9054-info.md

 - Check if VISA_SendCommand() is really ok reimplemented or if it must be converted back to ORIG version; it should only use vi* functions.
 Ok, it seems to run ok.
 - rearrange MeasureAmplWithFreq with if vbwmode/rbwmode

-## Todos
-- GetRBWwide() is reimplemented correctly, but the code then fails.
-Correct this.
 - A 40 point sweep needs ~30 seconds.
 This is way too long.
 The manual says that settling times etc. are in millisecond range.
 So why are the aquisitions run that long?
 Analyze timing and find out where all the time is lost.
+  This was analyzed and it was found out that RBW Step calculation goes wrong leading to a 3Hz wide Video Bandwidth filter.
+This setting has 250ms settle time.
+The issue was improved (not yet completely corrected), see Todos.

+## Todos
+- GetRBWwide() is reimplemented correctly, but the code then fails.
+Correct this.
 - Make dd_readEngineStatus() original again(find out original name and make code use vi* only)
 - Fix Error mapping ENG->SW domain
 - Check all "DD XXX" and "TODO" notes and solve the issues